2020 Republican National Convention: Morning session

 The official business of the 2020 Republican National Convention, including the formal nominations of President Trump and Vice President Pence, was held in Charlotte, North Carolina.

 The 336 delegates met in the morning from 9 a.m.
 EDT, after which the committee reports were read and voted on.

+Under the original full-scale in-person convention plans, 2,550 delegates and half as many alternates were to attend the convention.
+Only one-sixth of the delegates (336 out of 2,550) gathered physically in Charlotte. with six delegates from each state and territory.
+On August 5, convention planners announced a number of health and safety rules for the delegates, vendors, and staff who will gather physically.
+With most of the convention canceled, proxy voting via the attendees was the method of choice.
+Donald Trump, the sole candidate, received 2,550 certified votes (100% of the total), including one delegate that had been pledged for Bill Weld.

 Scott Walker placed Pence's name in nomination, who was nominated by voice vote.
 This was the first time the vice-presidential nomination came first.
 Michael Whatley, the chair of the North Carolina Republican Party, placed the president's name in nomination and Florida state senator Joe Gruters seconded the nomination.
 This was followed by the traditional roll-call of the states.

 The roll-call was interrupted by addresses from Walker, Vice President Pence, and President Trump himself, who spoke over an hour.
 All of them addressed the crowd in-person, having flown to Charlotte.